 - Accrual: All full-time probationary and permanent employees shall accrue sick leave at a rate of eight hours per month beginning at the end of the first thirty one days of employment and sick leave may be accrued with no maximum limit. - Personal Use: Sick Leave may be used as accrued.
 It is to be used for illness or injury and may not be used to supplement days off except as may be provided in the Personnel Rules Section 15.2. - 3.
-Family Care Use: Accrued sick leave may be used for care of the current spouse/domestic partner, children, siblings and parents, (be they natural, adoptive, step or foster of the employee or their current spouse, if employee is married), domestic partner or spousegrandparent or grandchild, to a maximum of eighty hours in the calendar year of January 1 through December 31.
-It is further provided that an additional forty hours of accrued sick leave per calendar year may be used for such care in unusual or emergency cases with the approval of the City Manager. - 4.
+Family Care Use: Accrued sick leave may be used for care of the current spouse/domestic partner, children, siblings and parents, (be they natural, adoptive, step or foster of the employee or the parents of the employee's current spouse, if employee is married), grandparent or grandchild, It is further provided that an additional forty hours of accrued sick leave per calendar year may be used for such care in unusual or emergency cases with the approval of the City Manager. - 4.
 Documentation: Employees will follow departmental policies in documenting sick leave used.
-A physician's certification form may be required at the discretion of the Department Manager or City Manager for absences of three consecutive work days or more, unless the Department Manager, Administrative Services Office and/or City Manager has questions and/or concerns about the frequency of absences, then the physician's certification form may be required for any amount of absences. - 5.
-Conversion:
+A physician's certification form may be required at the discretion of the Department Manager or City Manager for absences of three consecutive work days or more, unless the Department Manager, Administrative Services Office and/or City Manager has questions and/or concerns about the frequency of absences, then the physician's certification form may be required for any amount of absences.

+5. Conversion:

-- A. Sick leave accrued in excess of eight hundred hours may be converted to vacation on the basis of three hours of vacation time for each ten hours of sick leave accrued and converted. - B. Up to 25% of sick leave accrued in excess of one thousand hours may be converted without loss of balance of sick leave, to vacation on the basis of one hour of vacation time for each hour of sick leave accrued and converted. - C. Conversions may be made once each year in the month of December. - D. Conversion is not applicable if an employee is discharged for cause. - Transfer: An employee may transfer accrued sick leave to another employee in cases of emergency, subject to review and approval by the City Manager, on a case by case basis subject to the provisions of Personnel Rules Section 18. - 7.
+- A. Sick leave accrued in excess of eight hundred hours may be converted to vacation on the basis of three hours of vacation time for each ten hours of sick leave accrued and converted. - B. Up to 25% of sick leave accrued in excess of one thousand hours may be converted without loss of balance of sick leave, to vacation on the basis of one hour of vacation time for each hour of sick leave accrued and converted. - C. Conversions may be made once each year in the month of December. - D. Conversion is not applicable if an employee is discharged for cause. - 6.
+Transfer: An employee may transfer accrued sick leave to another employee in cases of emergency, subject to review and approval by the City Manager, on a case by case basis subject to the provisions of Personnel Rules Section 18. - 7.
 Compensation on Separation: Upon separation after two or more years of service, an employee shall be paid for 30% of unused, accrued sick leave.
 This provision is not applicable where sick leave is otherwise converted or transferred for other credit.
 Such compensation is not applicable if an employee is discharged for cause. - 8.
-Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA): As provided for in the Federal Family and Medical Leave Act of 1993 and the California Rights Act as per Section 16 of the Personnel Rules. - For fitness for duty examinations related to non-work-related condition(s) that cause an absence fromabsence from work as defined in Section 15 of the City's Personnel Rules, the City will pay mileage for - 11.9. travelf Travelor travel to and from the location of the examination using the same criteria as for other travel reimbursements.
+Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA): As provided for in the Federal Family and Medical Leave Act of 1993 and the California Rights Act as per Section 16 of the Personnel Rules. - 9.
+For fitness for duty examinations related to non-work-related condition(s) that cause an absence from work as defined in Section 15 of the City's Personnel Rules, the City will pay mileage for travel to and from the location of the examination using the same criteria as for other travel reimbursements.